Nivet2006/Dictionary/README.md

 #  Want to add a feature/ contribute?
 - Fork this repository.
 - Add the feature to the forked repository
 - mail the link of the new forked repository to minds0987@gmail.com

 THIS REPOSITORY IS ARCHIVED.
-BUT WE APPRECIATE FURTHER CONTRIBUTIONS
+WE APPRECIATE FURTHER CONTRIBUTIONS